timdaish/webpage-roaster/README.md

 With a page selected, the work begins to display the data including the following:
 - summmary of key metrics and stats.
+-- basic info shown
+- image analysis (metadata, quality) and image optimisation -- detailed info shown for image metadata and quality
 - JavaScript analysis
+-- not available yet
 - CSS analysis
+-- not available yet
 - font analysis
-- image analysis (metadata, quality) and image optimisation
+-- not available yet
 - third party analysis
+-- not available yet
 - domain and network analysis
+-- not available yet
 - response header analysis
+-- basic info shown
 - caching header analysis
+-- not available yet

 # Development Approach
-agile and evolutionary... write a bit, test a bit and repeat.
+Agile and evolutionary... write a bit, test a bit and repeat.

 # Frameworks and Libraries used
 - jQuery 3.3.1
 - jQuery Datatables
+- ExifTool
+- FontAwesome - but this will be replaced as it has too many icons

+# Data Privacy
+A few items of data are recorded for statistical purposes.
+This includes the user's IP address, the name of the WPT server from which a test result is being read and the test ID itself.
+Details will not be used for anything other than statistical analysis.
+Data is stored on the Webpage Roaster servers hosted in the UK (TSOHost cloud service).